Karachi Travel Guide

 Downtown Karachi © Asjad Jamshed

-Karachi is the heart of Pakistan's economy: it's a busy port, and home to the financial and commercial centres for the country.
-The pace of life is generally quite frenetic, with terrifying traffic and frequent cuts in the city's overtaxed power infrastructure; however, the energy in Karachi is palpable, and visitors will find themselves caught up in the buzz of one of Asia's major cities.
+Karachi is the heart of Pakistan's economy: its busy port is home to the financial and commercial centres for the country.
+The pace of life is generally quite frenetic, with terrifying traffic and frequent cuts in the city's overtaxed power infrastructure.
+However, the energy in Karachi is palpable, and visitors will find themselves caught up in the buzz of one of Asia's major cities.

 Outside of Karachi, several national parks have spectacular landscapes to explore, while lake resorts offer activities like boating, bird-watching, and fishing.
 One of the most popular excursions from Karachi is Thatta, which contains both UNESCO-recognised ancient structures and the Sunway Lagoon Waterpark.